Fatal Pedestrian Accident on Highway 224

 According to Oregon State Police Sergeant Walt Anderson, Shim of Gresham parked her vehicle in the Barton store parking lot in Clackamas County at about 5:40pm on December 24.
 She got out of her car, left the engine running, and reportedly was talking on her cell phone with someone to get directions to where she was going to visit.
 She walked north onto Highway 224 in the darkness and was hit by a 2003 Chevrolet Suburban traveling west with four occupants.

-Shim was pronounced deceased at the scene of the Oregon pedestrian accident.
+Shim was pronounced deceased at the scene of the Portland pedestrian accident.

 The driver of the Suburban, Jason Nelson, age 40 of Eagle Creek, was not injured.
 The other three occupants were an adult female and two minors.